anuskagithub/travel_booking_system/README.md

     -Flight Ticket Booking
  C. Hotel Booking

- 4. Provides the user with popular tour packages:
+ 4. Provides the user with popular tour packages: <br>
  Number of popular packages will be displayed.
 User can accordingly choose a package of his/her  preference.

- 5. Duration of visit:
+ 5. Duration of visit: <br>
  Allows the user to choose the number of days they want to travel.
 Popular tour packages will be  suggested based on the duration of visit chosen.

- 6. Tour Package Booking:
+ 6. Tour Package Booking: <br>
  TourPackageBookingprovides with-Family Tour Package, Group TourPackageand Solo TourPackage.
 A table shows the name of the tourists spots, price of the package (inclusive Hotel, Airport, Meals,  Sightseeing, City Tours, Entry Tickets) and an itinerary.
   -The user can book a particular package based on his/her understanding and preference.
   - After booking, a form will be given and the necessary details need to be filled up.